-Employers must comply with the minimum wage entitlements for all employees including adults, trainees, starting-out workers and people with disabilities.
+Employers must pay the minimum wage to all employees including adults, trainees, starting-out workers and people with disabilities (some exemptions may apply).

 Types of pay

 There are different ways to be paid when employed.
 Pay should be set out by the employer in the employment agreement.